 While a very important revenue stream to the City, only 8% of the total property taxes paid by residents fund the City's services.
 Property taxes collected also support operations of the Upper Arlington Schools, Franklin County, Columbus State Community College, and the Upper Arlington Library.
-The projected property tax receipts for 2023 is approximately \$13.9 million.
+The projected total property tax receipts for 2023 is approximately \$13.9 million.

-This is the State's revenue sharing program, whereby local units of government share a portion of total state General Revenue Fund tax revenues, based on an alternative formula adopted by Franklin County.
+This is the State's revenue sharing program, whereby local units of government share a portion of total state General Revenue Fund tax government share a portion of total state General Revenue Fund tax revenues, based on an alternative formula adopted by Franklin County.
 This program has seen several reductions throughout the years.
 Prior to 2011, the City was receiving over \$2 million in annual distributions.
 Since then, the City's level of funding has held steady at approximately \$1 - \$1.2 million annually, or around 2.2% - 2.5% of the amount allocated for Franklin County.
 The City expects to see a slight increase in 2023, and beyond, as reflected with an estimate of almost \$1.4 million.